 - glass paints (I used folk art multisurface)

-- pint glass (I got mine from the Dollar Tree)
+- White coffee mug (I got mine from the Dollar Tree)

 - contact paper